spencertipping/ni/doc/cell.md

 ## Intification

 Sometimes, you have nonnumeric data that you would like to graph.
-A handy function for these cases is the intify function, `z`, which assigns an integer to each unique value in a column.
+A handy function for these cases is the intify function, `z`, which maps assigns a different integer to each unique value in a column.

 ```bash
 $ echo -e "The\ntide\nrises\nthe\ntide\nfalls" > tide.csv